Get insider access

 Console Compatibility: PC, PlayStation, Xbox

 The best gaming headset we've tested is the Audeze Maxwell Wireless.
-While they're often back-ordered and can be difficult to get a hold of, they're worth checking out if you want the best, thanks to their full suite of features and wide console compatibility.
-They also stand out from the crowd for their use of planar magnetic drivers, which help them produce a more extended bass response and create a wider passive soundstage relative to dynamic driver headphones like the SteelSeries Arctis Nova Pro Wireless.
+They're worth checking out if you want the best, thanks to their full suite of both gaming and audiophile features and wide console compatibility.
+They also stand out from the crowd for their use of planar magnetic drivers and Hi-Res Bluetooth codec support.

-If you're looking for more comfortable gaming headphones, you'll want to check out the Astro A50 X Wireless.
-They're lighter, so you don't feel fatigued during long gaming sessions, and they have a wider range of customization options via their companion app.
-However, their battery life isn't as long, and their mic performance falls short of the Audeze.
+If you're looking for more comfortable gaming headphones, you'll want to check out the Astro A50 X. They're lighter, so you're less likely to feel fatigued during long gaming sessions, and they have a wider range of customization options via their companion app.
+However, their battery life only lasts 26.4 hours compared to the Audeze's 77.4 hours, and when they run out of juice, you can't use them wired.

 See our review